 Weaving, the creation of textiles or cloth by interlacing materials, is one of the original craft activities taught at Rockbrook.
-From a beginner’s potholder project to using a full-sized floor loom, there are many types of weaving that campers can try at camp.
+From a beginner’s potholder project to using a full-sized floor loom, there are many types of weaving camp projects that campers can try at Rockbrook.

 |When you use a flat lap loom, you’ll learn about pattern weaving to create a small piece of cloth that can turn into a fun headband or bookmark.|

 |Warp, weft, and treadle!
 Once you’re ready for a big project, a fiber arts staff member will help you design a pattern and get used to using foot treadles on the floor loom.|

 |Basket weaving is a perfect craft activity to do outside.
 Work on your own basket while staying cool by dipping your toes into the stream.|

 Our weaving classes take place in a 19th century log cabin called Curosty.
 In a catalog from the 1930’s Curosty is described as: “a place where the lore of the mountains is preserved in the indigenous craft of weaving.”